Connect with a certified trainer for free

 Medial Meniscus Tears Hero Image 2

 The meniscus consists of two wedge-shaped pieces of cartilage that sit between the two major bones of the knee joint: the femur (thigh bone) and the tibia (shinbone).
 The meniscus serves as a shock absorber and provides stability to the knee.
-The medial meniscus is located on the medial or inner part of the knee.
+The medial meniscus is located on the medial or inner part of the knee, where medial meniscus tears commonly occur.
+If left untreated, this type of inner knee cartilage tear can significantly affect knee function.

 There are six different types of meniscus tears: